What Are APIs, and How Does an API Work: A Technical Overview For Developers

 - API Keys: Unique identifiers that clients include in their requests to identify themselves.

-- OAuth Tokens: Often used for more complex applications where user permissions are required, allowing users to authorize third-party applications to access their data without sharing their passwords.
+- Auth Tokens: Often used for more complex applications where user permissions are required, allowing users to authorize third-party applications to access their data without sharing their passwords.

 - Authorization ensures that the authenticated client has permission to access the requested resources.
 This is often managed through scopes or roles defined in the API’s configuration.